foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 1. Select the test to perform from the drop down on the top
 1. Ensure 'Request a dummy result' is checked
 1. Click the 'Launch Test' button
-1. ffem Match will launch
-1. Click the Next button
+1. Wait for ffem Match to launch, Click the Next button
-1. The app will then return a dummy result back
+1. A dummy result will be returned in json format
-1. The json result will be displayed.
-Use this result as required in your app
+1. Use this result as required in your app

 # How to use the code